danielfett/draft-dpop/main.md

 in DPoP proofs sent to them.
 They provide the nonce using the `DPoP-Nonce` header in same way that authorization servers do.
 The error signaling is performed as described in (#http-auth-scheme).
-Resource servers use an HTTP `401 (Unauthorized)` error code with an accompanying `WWW-Authenticate: PoP` value and `DPoP-Nonce` value to accomplish this.
+Resource servers use an HTTP `401` (Unauthorized) error code with an accompanying `WWW-Authenticate: DPoP` value and `DPoP-Nonce` value to accomplish this.

 For example, in response to a resource request without a nonce when the resource server requires one,